vasylivanchyk330/fuzzy_matching_n_deduplicating/README.md

-This project's main aims are to gain hands-on experience in fuzzy matching and to build a mathimatical intuition.
+This project's main aims are to gain hands-on experience in fuzzy matching and to build a mathematical intuition.

 2 approaches are used:
 - using fuzzymatcher()